-This part of the generic capabilities relates to direct clinical practice; the importance of patient needs at the centre of care and of promotion of patient safety, team working, and high-quality infection control.
+This part of the generic professional capabilities relates to direct clinical practice; the importance of patient needs at the centre of care and of promotion of patient safety, team working, and high-quality infection control.
 Furthermore, the prevalence of long-term conditions in patients presenting to Critical Care means that specific capabilities have been defined that are mandated in the management of this group of patients.

-3.4 Time management and Personal organisation
+3.4 Time Management and Personal Organisation Objectives: